soulcutter/icheck-rails/README.md

 #icheck-rails

-## WARNING: Unofficial form for Rails 4
+## WARNING: Unofficial version for Rails 4

 This is an UNOFFICIAL fork of the [icheck-rails gem](https://github.com/cubus/icheck-rails) packaged for Rails 4